cmu-sei/iides/examples/example1.md

 - **`Section`**:
  1030(a)(1)
 - **`Nature of offense`**:
- Unauthorized access to a computer to obtain classified information.
+ Unauthorized access to a network to retrieve confidential information.
 - **`Count`**:
  1
 - **`Plea`**: